The Boys (Girls' Generation album): North America

 "The Boys" was announced for an American release on November 19, 2011, under their American label Interscope Records, but after postponement, the single was released digitally on December 20 instead.
 SM Entertainment confirmed that the girls would promote their debut US single, "The Boys" on the late-night talk show the Late Show with David Letterman and on syndicated daytime talk show Live! with Kelly on January 31 and February 1 respectively.

 The Boys was released in the US on January 17, 2012.
 This marks Girls' Generation's first physical release in the country, using the Korean single cover of the title track as the American album cover.
 Except for the English version of the title track, the entire album consists of Korean-language songs, all of which were taken from the original edition of The Boys.
-Also, four remixes of "The Boys" are included in the US edition, the first of which features American rapper Snoop Dogg.
+Four remixes of the English version of "The Boys" are also included in the US edition, the first of which features American rapper Snoop Dogg.